Table of Contents

 Since domain.com is pointed at Cloudflare, the request goes through Cloudflare first and then gets blocked by Bot Fight Mode.
 Even though the request is coming from the original server.
 This ended up causing issues with WooCommerces Subscriptions not firing correctly.

 You can whitelist Cloudflare’s Bot Fight Mode, but not by the user agent or request URL.
 You can only whitelist the origin server’s IP.
-And if you move your site around, you have to remember to change this IP Addres.
+And if you move your site around, you must remember to change this IP Addres.

-Throttling WooCommerce orders is another option that will not stop card testing completely but will definitely make it harder for automated attacks to occur.
+Rate limiting or throttling WooCommerce orders is another option that will not stop card testing completely but will make it harder for automated attacks to occur.

-There is a plugin by Nexcess that limits WooCommerce orders overall and not by a specific customer or other variables such as IP Address.
-You can learn more about the plugin on the WordPress plugin directory
+• Nexcess Limit Orders Plugin – A plugin by Nexcess limits WooCommerce orders overall and not by a specific customer or other variables such as IP Address.
+You can learn more about the plugin on the WordPress plugin directory.

-Another plugin by YITH called YITH WooCommerce Anti Fraud does have a setting “Attempt count check” which will only allow a certain amount of orders to occur within a certain time period based on IP Address.
+• YITH WooCommerce Anti-Fraud Plugin – Another plugin by YITH called YITH WooCommerce Anti Fraud does have a setting “Attempt count check” which will only allow a certain amount of orders to occur within a specific time period based on IP Address.
 This is very useful, but some attackers will use different IP addresses.
 You can read more about the plugin on the YITH website.

 Cloudflare Rate Limiting

-I don’t have experience with this specifically, but you can setup Rate Limiting rules on paid Cloudflare plans.
+I don’t have experience with this feature; you can set up Rate Limiting rules on paid Cloudflare plans.
+This would allow you to rate limit IPs and only allow a specific number of connections per IP in a given time frame.

-Requiring users to verify their emails before ordering is another means to slow down automated card testing attacks.
+Requiring users to create an account before checking out or verify their emails before ordering is another method to slow down automated card testing attacks.
 However, this presents a delay in a customer checking out.
 Especially if the verification email or SMS doesn’t arrive in time or is marked as spam.

 There are a couple of Fraud Detection or Anti Fraud plugins available.
 Some are simply there to let you know that an order is likely to be fraudulent, some will block orders.